mbarker84/css-irl-eleventy/src/posts/scheduling-netlify-deployments-with-github-actions.md

 This site (the one you’re reading right now) is a static site built with [Eleventy](https://www.11ty.dev).
 That means there’s no server building the pages on demand.
 Instead, every time I write a blog post in markdown and commit the file to the [Github repository](https://github.com/mbarker84/css-irl-eleventy), the site is re-built — with Eleventy generating a static HTML page from my markdown file — and deployed on Netlify’s servers.
 Pretty cool, right?

-In order to set up automated deployments you need to link your Github repository to your Netlify account, then configure your build settings — including the build command you want to use (e.g. `nom run build`), and the directory to publish from.
+In order to set up automated deployments you need to link your Github repository to your Netlify account, then configure your build settings — including the build command you want to use (e.g. `npm run build`), and the directory to publish from.
 This isn’t a tutorial on how to deploy a site to Netlify, but [the docs](https://docs.netlify.com/) have you covered if you’re new to it.

 ### Webmentions